 The Blasket Islands

 The islands, in particular the Great Blasket, are renowned for their wild ruggedness and beauty.
-The Great Blasket was inhabited by the islanders until 1953, by which time issues such as a decline in their population and their only source of fuel (turf) becoming scarce necessitated their departure.
+The Great Blasket was inhabited by islanders until 1953, but a decline in their population and turf, their only source of fuel became scarce caused their departure.
 Aided by Government grants, the last inhabitants of the island were settled on the mainland, mostly in the parish of Dunquin.
 From their new home, the islanders could still look across the hauntingly beautiful Blasket Sound towards the Great Island that held so many memories for them.

-The people of the island did however leave behind an impressive legacy- critically and historically acclaimed literature.
-Encouraged by visiting scholars, including Carl Marstrander, George Thompson, Brian O'Kelly and Robin Flower, some of the islanders dictated or wrote their stories down, and from these came great works.See pages on Island residents :Tomás Ó Criomhthain who was the first of the islanders to do so, Muiris Ó Súilleabháín& The story-teller (seanachaí) Peig Sayers.
+The people of the island left behind an impressive legacy of critically acclaimed literature.
+Encouraged by visiting scholars, including Carl Marstrander, George Thompson, Brian O'Kelly and Robin Flower, some of the islanders dictated or wrote their stories down, and from these came great works.See pages on Island residents :Tomás Ó Criomhthain who was the first of the islanders to do so, Muiris Ó Súilleabháín and the storyteller (seanachaí) Peig Sayers.

-If you do wish to visit the Island for a couple of hours, boats run from Dunquin harbour in fine weather, these boats are operated by knowledgeable and experienced boatmen.
-Experienced boatmen also operate from Dingle and Ventry harbour to the islands.
-An Eco tour incorporating a visit to the Great Blasket Island as well as a trip around the rest of the Islands, is a must!
+You can visit the island for a couple of hours, boats run from Dunquin harbour in fine weather.
+These boats are operated by knowledgeable and experienced boatmen. and sail from Dingle and Ventry harbours also.
+An Eco tour incorporating a visit to the Great Blasket Island and a trip around the rest of the Islands, is a must!

-On your visit to the Great Blasket you can enjoy a spectacular walk around the island, explore the abandoned village or simply relax on the beautiful sandy beach known as An Trá Bhán (The White Strand).
-Some of the Spanish Armada of 1588 anchored off the White Strand.
-The ship Santa Maria de la Rosa pulled anchor, and was wrecked in the Blasket Sound.
+On your visit to the Great Blasket you can enjoy a spectacular walk around the island, explore the abandoned village or simply relax on the beautiful sandy beach called An Trá Bhán (The White Strand).
+Some of the Spanish Armada in 1588 anchored off the White Strand.
+The Santa Maria de la Rosa pulled anchor, and was wrecked in the Blasket Sound.
 According to the account of one Spanish captain, water was sourced on the Great Blasket before setting off for Spain.
 A memorial by the renowned sculptor Cliodna Cussen stands on the cliffs in Dunquin, overlooking the site.